|

 by Christopher Hitchens.
 It did not seem as

 strident in presenting Kissinger as a warmonger as I expected.
-At the Ninth
+At the Ninth Street Center

-in New York in 1973, we
+in New York

-himself, both feminine subjectives, so they made
+Nixon himself, both feminine subjectives, so they

-however, Kissinger got himself into a double jeopardy situation in Chile.
+years, however, Kissinger got himself into a double jeopardy situation in Chile.
+On September 11, 2001,

 a few minutes before the first World